takizee/accurate-prayers/README.md

 Note that the duration of each block is not fixed as prayer times changes , blocks will be shorter in winter than summer.

+# The Plan
+The plan is to rewrite this project using Google Apps Script to make it a Google calendar addon and to create a website to spread the idea along with other productivity tips applicable no just to muslims life but also on anyone applying islam practices on his life.

-# Note
+# Installation
-i'm planning to use 'Google Apps Script' to make it more user friendly without all the hustle of setting up the project,it'll be a simple Google Calendar Addon.

 ```diff
 - This app is under verification by Google's Safety,so you have to cantact me  to add your account to the test users